mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 **Synchronous, in the request path.** On a write, syncserver uploads the payload to GCS *before* it opens the database transaction, then commits a row carrying the resulting URL.
-On a read, it fetches the row first, then downloads the payload from GCS *after* the transaction commits, and swaps it back into the `payload` field so the client sees an ordinary BSO.
+On a read, it fetches the row first, then downloads the payload from GCS *after* the database read transaction is completed, and swaps it back into the `payload` field so the client sees an ordinary BSO.
 Clients never learn that offload exists.

 **Asynchronous, behind the request.** A change stream on the `payload_link` column feeds a Dataflow job, which publishes the interesting records to